Tracy Daszkiewicz

-is a Deputy Director of Population Health and Wellbeing at Public Health England.
-She was formerly the Director of Public Health and Safety for the county of Wiltshire, England, where in 2018 she played a leading role in the response to the Novichok poisoning of Sergei and Yulia Skripal in Salisbury.
+is Executive Director of Public Health and Strategic Partnership at Aneurin Bevan University Health Board.
+She is also the current President of the Faculty of Public Health and was formerly the Director of Public Health and Safety for the county of Wiltshire, England, where in 2018 she played a leading role in the response to the Novichok poisoning of Sergei and Yulia Skripal in Salisbury.

 Career

 She began her career as a health clinic receptionist in Coventry, then undertook a degree in social work with the Open University.

 Novichok poisonings

 Although she had worked for Wiltshire Council for ten years, she had only been in post as Director of Public Health for three months at the time of the Skripal poisonings in March 2018 (she had previously served in the post in an interim role).
 Her work on the incident, and the subsequent poisonings of Charlie Rowley and Dawn Sturgess (the latter fatal), resulted in her being profiled by The Guardian in January 2019.

 She was portrayed by Anne-Marie Duff (and was briefly seen, as herself, in a non speaking role) in the three-part BBC Television drama The Salisbury Poisonings, screened in June 2020, in preparation for which she was "interviewed extensively" by the programme makers.
 Lawrence Bowen, the series' executive producer, said:

 Daszkiewicz was reported as saying that her character in the series is a composite of many different people who dealt with the aftermath.
 The series resulted in her receiving renewed media attention, including an interview in The Telegraph, which described her as: